marniks7/bitmap-usage/README.md

 * ❌ `Cost`: `roaring bitmap` development and especially maintenance is higher than regular `map` because it is about supporting low-level data types.
 In contrast `Map` is like business as usual - you will be able to spend more time on you actual business cases, then on dealing with performance.
-More over, you can check issues of different `bitmap libraries` and found all sort of issues hard-to-spot, like race conditions.
+More over, you can check issues of different `bitmap libraries` and found issues hard-to-spot, like race conditions.
 Add your changes on top.
   Good testing, even for concurrent READ scenarios is required.

 ## Build & Run